danyx23/danyx23.github.io/_drafts/what-i-wish-i-knew-when-learning-fsharp.md

 Since you probably know some other programming language already the [Rosetta Code project](http://rosettacode.org/wiki/Category:F_Sharp) can be a good starting point to quickly learn how to do common things in F#.

+QUESTION: move the stuff below into it's own blog post?

 ### Json